-The Regional Centre for Mapping of Resources for Development (RCMRD), through the SERVIR Eastern and Southern Africa (SERVIR E&SA) Project and the Ministry of Ministry of Water and Irrigation (MoWI) co-developed and piloted a streamflow monitoring and forecasting system to support river flow monitoring information for water resources planning, allocation and management in Rufiji and Wami-Ruvu basins.
-This was showcased to stakeholders in Dar es Salaam, Tanzania during a two-day workshop (RCMRD/SERVIR Open Day) with stakeholders who have interests in the use of Earth observation data for water resources monitoring.
+The Regional Centre for Mapping of Resources for Development (RCMRD), through the SERVIR Eastern and Southern Africa (SERVIR E&SA) Project and the Ministry of Water and Irrigation (MoWI) co-developed and piloted a streamflow monitoring and forecasting system to support river flow monitoring information for water resources planning, allocation and management in Rufiji and Wami-Ruvu basins.
+The system was showcased in Dar es Salaam, Tanzania during a two-day workshop (RCMRD/SERVIR Open Day) with stakeholders who have interests in the use of Earth observation data for water resources monitoring.
 The event was held on April 25 and 26, 2022.
 The objective of the RCMRD/SERVIR Open Day was to showcase and demonstrate the progress and potential of two water resources monitoring tools, that is, the Streamflow Monitoring and Forecasting in Rufiji and Wami-Ruvu River Basins and the Inland Satellite-based Water quality Indicators Monitor (iSWIM) tool for Lakes Tanganyika, Victoria and Malawi.

-Photo1.
 Participants from Tanzania's water related services at the kickoff ceremony held in late April 2022

-Photo2:Assistant Director of Mapping Services in the Ministry of Lands, Housing and Housing Development Elizabeth Mrema was the Chief Guest.
+Assistant Director of Mapping Services in the Ministry of Lands, Housing and Housing Development Elizabeth Mrema was the Chief Guest.

-Photo3:Thematic Lead -Water and Water Related Disasters at RCMRD Calvince Warah
+Thematic Lead -Water and Water Related Disasters at RCMRD Calvince Warah

-At the same time, RCMRD through SERVIR Eastern and Southern project also developed a mentorship programme.
-The first University mentorship was launched at with Ardhi University in Dare salaam.
-The mentorship works by engaging university and college students to better understand Earth observation technologies, data and tools important in resource management and promoting STEM uptake within RCMRD member states.
-The Programme rides on collaboration with the universities through already established Memorandum of understanding between RCMRD and the Universities or Colleges.
+At the same time, RCMRD/SERVIR E&SA project launched a student mentorship program at Ardhi University in Dar es salaam.
+The mentorship program works by engaging university and college students to better understand Earth observation technologies, data and tools important in resource management, and thus promote STEM uptake within RCMRD member states.
+The programme rides on collaboration with the universities through an already established Memorandum of Understanding between RCMRD and the universities or colleges.

 Official launch of the RCMRD, SERVIR E&SA Ardhi University Mentorship Program

-Photo 5 Prof. Evaristo Joseph Liwa (PhD), is the Vice Chancellor of Ardhi University launched the mentorship at the University.
+Prof. Evaristo Joseph Liwa (PhD), is the Vice Chancellor of Ardhi University launched the mentorship at the University.

 The Ardhi University chapter Kuza Club Chairperson Faustus Muki presenting the constitution drafted by the club.